1 Nature is maximally efficient

 In water, particles can move faster than light.
 What happens?

-In short,v ≤ c implies special relativity.
+In short,v ≤ c implies special relativity and agrees with observations.

 3 There is a smallest observable change in nature